pgvector/pgvector/README.md

 ### Homebrew

-On Mac with Homebrew Postgres, you can use:
+With Homebrew Postgres, you can use:

 ```sh
 brew install pgvector/brew/pgvector